CogComp/lbjava/lbjava/doc/REGRESSION.md

 #7 Tutorial: Regression

-As mentioned in [Section 2 Basics and definitions](DEFINITION.md), there are two feature types in LBJava: discrete and real.
-In machine learning, classification refers to the problem of predicting the class of unlabeled data.
-The output type is `discrete`.
-On the other hand, regression refers to the problem that the desired output consisting of continuous type, or `real`.
-[Section 3 A working example: classifying newsgroup documents into topics](20NEWSGROUP.md) gives an example of how to use LBJava for discrete type and this tutorial is dedicated to real type.
+As mentioned in [Section 2 Basics and definitions](DEFINITION.md#feature), there are two feature types in LBJava: `discrete` and `real`.
+In machine learning, classification refers to the problem of predicting the class of unlabeled data for which the output type is `discrete`.
+On the hther hand, regression refers to the problem that the desired output is continuous or `real`.
+[Section 3 A working example: classifying newsgroup documents into topics](20NEWSGROUP.md) gives an example of how to use LBJava for `discrete` type and this tutorial is dedicated to `real` type.

 ##7.1 Setting Up